ministryofjustice/worm/README.md

 * Display wpsecrets `worm status --secrets`
 * Display list of sites on multisite cluster `worm listSites`
 * Setup AWS Profiles for s3, rds and ecr list for current namespace `worm setup:createProfiles`
+* Migrate - `worm migrate <source> <target>` will move the database and s3 assets from one environment to another.
+Todo: currently only works with staging, dev, demo migrating to local.

 ## License